3 days in Singapore is the perfect amount of time for a city getaway. Read on for places to add to your Singapore

 🎟️ You pretty much never have to pay full price for admissions tickets in Singapore.
 Just click here and search for places you want to go, and book online for discounted entry or head on over here to read more about how to use Klook to book travel experiences.

-- When to visit Singapore: there is no “best time of year” to visit Singapore.
-It is a tropical country and is hot all year-round, though there may be more rain during the summer months from June to August and again in October and November.
+🌤️ There is no “best time of year” to visit Singapore.
+It is a tropical country and is hot all year-round, though there may be more rain on average during the summer months from June to August and again in October and November.
 There are also some major tradeshows, corporate events and concerts that take place in the city – during these times, you can expect hotel rates and demand for accommodation to go up.